clusterio/clusterio/docs/writing-plugins.md

 **description**:
     Brief description of what the plugin does.
 Currently not used.

-**version**:
-    Semver compatible version string of the plugin.
-Currently only servers as the default for the Clusterio module embedded in the plugin, if any.

 **instanceEntrypoint**:
     Path to a Node.js module relative to the plugin directory which